-If a member is in an occupational pension scheme that is in the process of winding-up the member may commute their benefits under that scheme.
+If an individual is in an occupational pension scheme that is in the process of winding-up they may commute their benefits under that scheme.
 Unlike the trivial lump sum payments at retirement, there is no minimum age before the benefits can be commuted, nor does the value of other pension rights have to be taken into account.
 There are however several conditions that must be met before a payment is made, they are:

-Before the lump sum can be paid the member must have some of the lifetime allowance left.
-This is to ensure that scheme members don't use this payment method to avoid the lifetime allowance charge where the member has already used up all of their lifetime allowance.
+Before the lump sum can be paid the individual must have some of the lifetime allowance left.
+This is to ensure that scheme members don't use this payment method to avoid the lifetime allowance charge where they have already used up all of their lifetime allowance.

-It is only possible for benefits to be taken as a winding-up lump sum if the value of all of the member's benefits under that scheme is not more than £18,000.
-Any benefits the member has under other pension schemes can be ignored.
+It is only possible for benefits to be taken as a winding-up lump sum if the value of all of the individual's benefits under that scheme is not more than £18,000.
+Any benefits they have under other pension schemes can be ignored.

-In certain circumstances it will not be obvious if a member's benefits value is not more than £18,000.
+In certain circumstances it will not be obvious if their benefits value is not more than £18,000.
 The following table sets out how the benefits should be valued: